adambard/learnxinyminutes-docs/java.html.markdown

     }
 }

-//Java Records (introduced in Java 14, finalized in Java 16) are a concise way to define immutable data carrier classes,
+// Java Records are a concise way to define immutable data carrier classes, automatically
-//automatically generating boilerplate code like constructors, equals(), hashCode(), and toString().
+// generating boilerplate code like constructors, equals(), hashCode()and toString().
-//This automatically creates an immutable class Person with fields name and age. public record Person(String name, int age) {}
+// This automatically creates an immutable class Person with fields name and age. public record Person(String name, int age) {}
 Person p = new Person("Alice", 30);